A7medAbdien/proshop/README.md

 # things need to update

-1. adding the same item to cart increase the quantities of it
-   1. and showing if it is already exist
+1. showing qty if it is already exist in cart 👍
 2. update review 👍
 3. server confirmation for the orders price 👍
-4. add to cart affects inStock
+4. place order affects countInStock
 5. sort by
 6. list of images - integrate cloudinary??